skytable/skytable/CONTRIBUTING.md

 make test
 ```

-> **NOTE**: Make sure port 2003 is not used by any applications and make sure your own instance isn't running on port 2003!
+> **NOTE**: Make sure port 2003 and 2004 are not used by any applications.
+Also, make sure your _own instance_ isn't running on any of these ports; if that is the case, you might end up losing data due to conflicting entity names!
 The test suite creates a `testsuite` keyspace and some tables within it to run all the tests.